Lahey Hospital & Medical Center Site Facilities

 If a patient does not have a primary gastroenterologist, the fellow will assume the outpatient care for that patient in the longitudinal outpatient clinic after discharge.

 Gastroenterology fellows partake in ambulatory assessment through several avenues: ambulatory longitudinal out-patient clinic, same day ambulatory emergency consultation, and on-call triaging and answering patient phone calls.
+Third year fellows also rotate into subspecialty IBD and Hepatology clinics.

 Longitudinal Ambulatory Clinic

 Each fellow is assigned to a longitudinal ambulatory clinic which meets one half session per week.
-During this attending supervised out-patient clinic, the fellow will see on average two new patient consultations (sixty minutes) and four return follow-up visits (fifteen minutes each).
+During this attending supervised out-patient clinic, the fellow will see on average two new patient consultations (sixty minutes) and four return follow-up visits (30 minutes each).

 Each new consultation is seen in conjunction with the clinic attending and involves a discussion of differential diagnoses, diagnostic strategies, and treatment options.
 These patients then become part of the fellow's clinical practice.
 Patient progress is addressed by the fellow with the supervision of the clinic attending.
 The Fellow Clinic attendings rotate so that each fellow is exposed to a variety of management approaches and strategies.